VisionMise/visionPVP/README.md

 - PVE: PVP is disabled all of the time
 - Night Mode: PVP is only enabled at night (Default Mode)
 - Day Mode: PVP is only enabled during the day
+- Random Mode: PVP and PVE are toggle randomly

 ---